About HKJC

 The Safeguarding Committee (SC) :

-• Head of Equestrian Affairs
+• Executive Manager, Equestrian Affairs

 • Executive Manager, Equestrian Affairs Projects